oracle/rwloadsim/docs/ORACLENET.md

-## Utilities for database "ping" and network thoughput
+## Utilities for database "ping" and network throughput

 There are three rwloadsim utility scripts included in the public directory that can be used to measure Oracle Net (often referred to as SQL\*Net) performance.
-Compared to the tnsping utilitily that is shipped with Oracle, the measurements are all based on the connection to the database and not only the connection to the tns listener.
+Compared to the tnsping utility that is shipped with Oracle, the measurements are all based on the connection to the database and not only the connection to the tns listener.
 They therefore require full database credentials connecting to your